gustavo-cupertino/VBA-challenge/README.md

 alphabetical_testing_Solved GPfinal.xlsm
   this is the testing database while writing the script.

+Screenshots folder
+  screenshots from the alphabetical_testing_Solved GPfinal.xlsm spreadsheets.

 Note: I couldn't run the script on the actual assigment file named "Multiple_year_stock_data.xlsm".
 I tried several times but my computer kept stop responding.
 Reason why I could not submit the screenshots.